 Semiconductor chip manufacturers utilize many different types of equipment in the making of integrated circuits.
 Over 300 process steps utilizing over 50 different types of process tools are required to make a single device like a microprocessor.
-Semiconductor chip manufacturers seek efficiency improvements through increased throughput, equipment utilization and higher manufacturing yields.
+Semiconductor chip manufacturers seek device performance benefits through new products and technology enhancements and productivity improvements through increased throughput, equipment utilization and higher manufacturing yields.

 Capacity is added by increasing the amount of manufacturing equipment in existing fabrication facilities and by constructing new fabrication facilities.
-Periodically the semiconductor industry adopts a larger silicon wafer size to achieve lower manufacturing costs.
+Periodically the semiconductor device industry adopts a larger silicon wafer size to achieve lower manufacturing costs.
 Semiconductor manufacturers can produce more chips on a larger wafer, thus reducing the overall manufacturing cost per chip.
 For example, the use of 200mm wafers in production began at the end of the 1980s.
 The migration from 200mm to 300mm began at the end of the 1990s.
 The majority of wafer fabrication facilities today are using wafers with a diameter of 300mm.
-In 2012, Axcelis derived 76.6% of total systems revenue (a component of product revenue) from sales of 300mm equipment.
+In 2015, Axcelis derived 87.0% of total systems revenue (a component of product revenue) from sales of 300mm equipment.
 In 2011, industry participants began planning for the next wafer size transition, to 450mm diameter wafers.
-The schedule for this future transition will vary by customer.
+The schedule for this future transition will vary by customer, but is not anticipated before 2020.

 The customer base is also changing.
-Given the magnitude of the investment needed to build a new wafer fabrication facility (often referred to as a "fab"), which can be over \$4 billion for a new 300mm fab, many customers are entering into partnerships to offset the cost of technology development and manufacturing.
+Given the magnitude of the investment needed to build a new wafer fabrication facility (often referred to as a "fab"), which can be over \$4.0 billion for a new 300mm fab, many customers are entering into partnerships to offset the cost of technology development and manufacturing.
 In addition, many chip developers outsource all or part of their chip manufacturing requirements to contract manufacturers, known as foundries.
 Foundries are significant purchasers of semiconductor manufacturing equipment.

-The semiconductor industry is highly cyclical, as global chip production capacities successively exceed, then lag behind, global chip demand.
-When chip demand is high, and inventories low, chip manufacturers add capacity though capital equipment purchases.
+The semiconductor capital equipment industry is highly cyclical, as global chip production capacities successively exceed, then lag behind, global chip demand.
+When chip demand is high, and inventories low, chip manufacturers add capacity through capital equipment purchases.
 Given the difficulties of forecasting and calibrating chip demand and production capacity, the industry periodically experiences excess chip inventories and softening chip prices.
-Our customers react with muted capital spending, lowering the demand for our equipment.
+Device manufacturers react with muted capital spending, lowering the demand for capital equipment.
 Changes in consumer and business demand for products in which chips are used also affect the industry.
 A successful semiconductor equipment manufacturer must not only provide some of the most technically complex products manufactured in the world but also must design its business to thrive during the inevitable low points in the cycle.